endatabas/endb-book/src/sql/queries.md

 ROLLBACK TO desert_palace; SELECT * FROM dungeons;
 ```

-NOTE: The `ROLLBACK` and `SELECT` above must be executed together, in the same transaction.
+NOTE: The `ROLLBACK` and `SELECT` above must be executed together,
+in the same stateless "transaction".
 (Normally this will mean executing both statements in a single HTTP request.)

 ### SAVEPOINT